Banmi Shōfū-ryū: Special or seasonal designs

+Morimono designs

-Morimono designsMorimono designs are relics of Buddhist traditions of laying flower and fruit offerings, especially during the harvest season.
+Morimono designs are relics of Buddhist traditions of laying flower and fruit offerings, especially during the harvest season.
 This is much like Thanksgiving in the United States, but instead of using a cornucopia or a horn of plenty, artists use an Ikebana container.
 Containers can be a basket, a wooden structure, a tray, or a typical suiban (shallow containers), or an upright container.
 Contemporary Morimono is typically designed with fruit, fruit and flowers, fruit and vegetables, vegetables, or vegetables and flowers.
 Morimono style captivates beauty through the use of minimum flowers and materials.

+Gendaika or freestyle designs

-Gendaika or freestyle designsGendaika or freestyle Banmi Shofu designs provide opportunities for using flowers, line materials, and driftwood in creative ways without the constraints of rules that govern other more classical designs.
+Gendaika or freestyle Banmi Shofu designs provide opportunities for using flowers, line materials, and driftwood in creative ways without the constraints of rules that govern other more classical designs.
 However, the finished creation is not a random arrangement and massing of flowers.
-It takes sensitivity to forms, colors, and textures and the way that they combine into a beautiful design that touches the viewer both aesthetically and emotionally.Gendaika requires repetitive practice in following rules of engagement using similar materials, containers, tools, and developing a blueprint in one's daily patterns, habits, and routines so that measuring proportions, trimming branches and leaves, insertion of stems into the kenzan can occur without much thinking.
+It takes sensitivity to forms, colors, and textures and the way that they combine into a beautiful design that touches the viewer both aesthetically and emotionally.

+Gendaika requires repetitive practice in following rules of engagement using similar materials, containers, tools, and developing a blueprint in one's daily patterns, habits, and routines so that measuring proportions, trimming branches and leaves, insertion of stems into the kenzan can occur without much thinking.
 The participation becomes spontaneous, a medium of expression and mindfulness.
 This is consistent in the way most people learn – first comes exploration, then conformity or convergence, and divergence follows.
 In Ikebana, the deshi first needs to have explored materials, designs, and tools repeatedly in different variations and multiple times and settings.
 This allows for mastery, patience and creativity– the driving force of Ikebana.